El Crisol metro station

 El Crisol is a Panama Metro station on Line 2.
 It was opened on 25 April 2019 as part of the inaugural section of Line 2 between San Miguelito and Nuevo Tocumen.
-This is an elevated station built above Avenida Domingo Díaz in the city quarter of El Grisol.
+This is an elevated station built above Avenida Domingo Díaz in the city quarter of El Crisol.
 The station is located between Villa Lucre and Brisas del Golf.